Daniel Tillo: Kansas City Royals

 Tillo signed with the Royals and made his professional debut with the Rookie-level Arizona League Royals before being promoted to the Burlington Royals of the Rookie-level Appalachian League.
 Over ten games (nine starts) between the two clubs, he pitched to a 3-2 record with a 4.42 ERA over 36 2/3 innings.
-In 2018, he began the season with the Lexington Legends of the Class A South Atlantic League before being promoted to the Wilmington Blue Rocks of the Class A-Advanced Carolina League.
+In 2018, he began the season with the Lexington Legends of the Single–A South Atlantic League before being promoted to the Wilmington Blue Rocks of the High–A Carolina League.
 Starting 26 total games between the two teams, Tillo went 4-6 with a 4.76 ERA, striking out 100 over 134 1/3 innings.

-Tillo began the 2019 season back with Wilmington, and was promoted to the Northwest Arkansas Naturals of the Class AA Texas League in July, finishing the season there.
+Tillo began the 2019 season back with Wilmington, and was promoted to the Northwest Arkansas Naturals of the Double–A Texas League in July, finishing the season there.
 Over 29 games (23 starts) for the season, he compiled an 8-9 record with a 3.72 ERA, striking out 85 over 130 2/3 innings.
 Following the season, he pitched in the Arizona Fall League for the Surprise Saguaros.
 On October 10, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.
 In the tournament, he pitched to a 2.08 ERA in three relief appearances covering 4 1/3 innings in which he struck out eight batters.

 Tillo did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 In July, he underwent Tommy John surgery.
 On November 20, 2020, he was added to the 40-man roster.
 On May 3, 2021, Tillo was placed on the 60-day injured list as he continued to recover.
 He was activated in late June and began rehabbing.
 On August 9, his rehab ended and he was assigned to Northwest Arkansas.
 He pitched 29 innings in which he went 0-3 with a 4.03 ERA and 27 strikeouts.

 On April 7, 2022, Tillo was designated for assignment by the Royals to make room on the 40-man roster for Bobby Witt Jr. Tillo was released by the Royals organization on April 14.
 Tillo had not appeared in a major league game at the time of his release.